Batavian Navy: The Saldanha Bay capitulation

 What happened next, therefore, was for a large part the fault of Rear-Admiral Lucas and his neglectful conduct.
 He was soon confronted by a superior British force, both at sea and on land even though he had been warned by people living nearby that an appreciable British infantry force was nearing.
 The work of taking in water was going forward very slowly, as it had to be obtained from far inland, so the fleet lost several days in which it would still have been able to get away.
 The sailors who went ashore showed a disturbing tendency to desert or defect to the enemy.
 Meanwhile, Lucas did not make haste, mostly because he discounted news of a British fleet coming near.
 Departure had been set for 16 August, but again was delayed.
 And by then it was too late and the fleet was surrounded both on land, and by sea.

 Lucas at first prepared to fight at anchor, but mutinies broke out aboard the ships of the line Revolutie and Dordrecht, and the frigate Castor.
 The mutineers, apparently led by their "deck officers" (NCOs), threatened to shoot the officers if they would open fire on the British ships.
-The British General James Craig, commanding the troops on land, meanwhile threatened to deny quarter to the Dutch crews in case attempts were made to beach or otherwise sabotage the ships.
+General James Craig, commanding the British troops on land, threatened to deny quarter if attempts were made by the Batavians to beach or otherwise sabotage their ships.
 Lucas and his council of war then decided to capitulate more or less unconditionally, after Vice-Admiral George Elphinstone refused offers of conditional surrender.

 After the fleet had surrendered, the Batavian officers entreated the British to take possession of the ships as soon as possible, and to disarm the mutineers, as they were in fear of their lives.
-After the British had taken possession, all military discipline aboard the Batavian whips' collapsed.
-Drunken sailors, shouting Organist slogans, trampled the Batavian flag, and officers and sailors of known Patriot sympathies were assaulted, and had to defend themselves with their side arms.
+After the British had taken possession, all military discipline aboard the Batavian ships collapsed.
+Drunken sailors, shouting Orangist slogans, trampled the Batavian flag, and officers and sailors of known Patriot sympathies were assaulted, and had to defend themselves with their side arms.
 Stores of victuals and especially liquor, were looted.
 This went on until the British intervened and arrested the ringleaders.

 Most of the crew members defected to the British.
 The officers were transported to the Batavian Republic in a cartel ship, after having given their parole.
 After Lucas returned to the Netherlands, he was arrested by the Naval Affairs Committee, and imprisoned in the Huis ten Bosch palace, pending his court-martial.
 During this imprisonment his health deteriorated so fast, that he had to be allowed to go home, and he died soon afterward, on 21 June 1797.